-My personal opinion?
-Great Sand Dunes is hands-down the best national park in Colorado.
-There, I said it.
+Great Sand Dunes is hands-down the best national park in Colorado, if you ask me.
 In fact, I love this park so much, I got married here.
 It’s home to North America’s tallest sand dune (at over 750 feet), and the whole place feels like what you’d expect to find in Morocco.

 The best part?
 You get both sand dunes and the mountains, with the Sangre de Cristo range right behind massive dune fields.
 Seeing the light hit the peaks at sunrise and sunset is one of my favorite things to do at the dunes.

 Hiking up to High Dune and racing down is sure to make your heart race.
 Or bring a sled and go sand sledding.
 If you’re feeling up to it, spend a night sleeping on the sand dunes.

 To do this, you’ll need to get a backpacking permit, which’ll allow you to sleep in the dunes backcountry (which is the region beyond the day use area).

 There’s a couple different ways you can go back to Denver to wrap up your Colorado road trip.
 The first one will take you back to i25.
 But that route’s only slightly shorter and faster than the scenic route, which’ll take you on Colorado’s gorgeous 285.
 I’d definitely go this way if you can.

 This route will take you past Kenosha Pass, where you can park and take a hike up at the top.
 There are tons of aspen trees up there, which glow the most incredible yellow in the fall and are a stunning green in the summertime.